jlperla/web-academic/content/post/ubc-course-advice/index.md

 Not every top student should choose to get a masters or PhD in economics or finance.
 But if you are considering it, then some advanced preparation can make your life easier.

 A few broad warnings:
 - The proliferation of pre-docs has cast a lot of uncertainty into PhD admissions.
-At this point, I am really not sure the best advice for students to get into a PhD so take all of these suggestions with a grain of salt
 - I have put in fewer math course suggestions in this post relative to older versions.
-It is not that I do not think those courses are important, but rather than it is also becoming necessary to develop your computational skills - and it is difficult to take a large number of classes in both mathematics and computer science/datascience for most students.
-And it is important to leave enough time to take field-classes in economics rather than spend too much time on methods.
+It is not that I do not think those courses are important, but rather than it is also becoming necessary to develop your computational skills and you have limited electives.
-- Keep in mind that this advice is **not sufficient** to get into a top program.
-You could have perfect grades in all of your classes, but there are lots of students with high grades.
-The first-order concern for getting into research oriented graduate programs (PhD and some of the MAs) is to get good letters of reference from research faculty.
-It does not matter how many math classes you have taken if you don't have an economist saying you would make a good researcher.
-Also keep in mind that good reference letters are more than just "Jane Doe got a 90% in my class".
-Research experience (such as being a research assistant for a professor, or getting a pre-doctoral fellowship) is also much more useful than taking particular math classes.
-- I have added on some additional advice below for computer science courses, which I think are going to become increasingly important and a good differentiator for both getting predocs and for getting into graduate school.
+- I have added much more on computer science courses, which I think are going to become increasingly important for all types of economics.

 ### General Advice
 The most important advice I have is to take some mathematics and computing courses as soon as possible in your degree.
 In particular, almost all economics majors who may be interested in grad school should take: